ds2-lab/infinicache/proxy/tmp/Latency Times.md

    Next:
    - **DONE** - concurrent with 1 proxy also for R and MK
-   - **IN PROGRESS** - design a testing mechanism which allows to configure the requests rate
+   - **DONE** - design a testing mechanism which allows to configure the requests rate
+        - Conclusion: It doesn't make much sense to set up a request rate as a static parameter for experiments of such dynamic system.
+It's more worth to make more performance testing where different clients access data simultaneously.
+This allows seeing how the system reacts in stressful situations and including situations of high request rates.
    - **IN PROGRESS** - make experiments with more proxies, concurrent and consecutive
    - run real workload and analyze logs
    - test other configurations, different number of replicas